 A foster cat with fleas will be given a general flea treatment prior to leaving the SAPA! facility.
 Kittens can be given flea baths with Dawn dish soap and warm water.
 Do not use any over the counter flea treatments on your own.
-If you notice fleas within week having а of the animal in your home. email appointment@sanantoniopetsalive.org to schedule an appointment with the medical clinic.
+If you notice fleas within a week of having the animal in your home, email the medical clinic.
 All animals are required to be on flea and tick preventative while in foster care.
 Preventative can be obtained at the SAPA!
 Medical Clinic during open hours.